Peter Wayne Lewis: Series development and exhibitions

-His next series, "Buoyancy", had its debut at Skoto Gallery in New York City in early 2023.
-The series was prompted by a trans-Atlantic voyage from Florida to Venice, Italy in 2022, an opposite-direction Middle Passage his ancestors would have made between Africa and Jamaica.
-"This experience transformed my sensibilities and humanness.
+His next series, Buoyancy, debuted at Skoto Gallery in early 2023.
+The series was prompted by a trans-Atlantic voyage from Florida to Venice, Italy, in 2022—an opposite-direction Middle Passage his ancestors would have made between Africa and Jamaica.
+Lewis stated: "This experience transformed my sensibilities and humanness.
 The 'Buoyancy' paintings, as all of my work, deal with stasis, trying to find some sort of balance and grounding.
 Being an immigrant from Kingston, Jamaica and migrating to the USA in 1962 forever changed me and my sense of place and meaning.
 Balancing through the physics of being buoyant on a vessel across an aqueous body, as well as moving through the cosmos in this world never escapes me."